 Gas used to come from large remote reservoirs, such as the Moomba and Bass Strait gas fields.
 More recently, coal seam gas comes from Queensland, with untapped reserves in New South Wales and Victoria.

 Renewable energy from sources like wind, solar and hydro provide about 15% of Australia’s electricity supply.
 This includes both large generators and small systems owned by Australian families and businesses.
-As at 30 April 2019 there were more than 3.27 million small-scale renewable installations in Australia, including more than 1.17 million solar and heat pump water heaters, more than 2.1 million rooftop solar power systems, 423 wind systems and 18 hydro systems.
+As at 30 September 2019 there were more than 3.41 million small-scale renewable installations in Australia, including more than 2.21 million rooftop solar power systems, more than 1.2 million solar and heat pump water heaters, 423 wind systems and 18 hydro systems.

 How does it get to your home or business?